 CQRS is the idea that we should compose our systems of command and query operations and keep these separated whenever possible.

-Because it’s confusing to encounter a function that queries for data and at the same time changes data.
+Because when we encounter a function that queries for data while at the same time making system state changes, we may not always understand what’s going on.
 The reverse is also true—functions modifying state shouldn’t return a value—we haven’t asked for data.
+Both are confusing situations.

 An example may help.